|Contact: Andrea Shorter, (415) 786-7779SAN FRANCISCO PRIDE TO HOST NEWLY MARRIED COUPLES AT VIP PARTY AT CITY HALL

 “Along with our event sponsors, SF Pride gladly welcomes the newly married couples to this special event made more special by their marriages at City Hall on this most historic occasion,” remarks Lisa Williams, President of SF Pride.

-- Vote Now for 2014 Community, Organizational Grand Marshals, Pink Brick
+- San Francisco Pride Announces Nominee Slate and Public Vote for 2015 Community and Organizational Grand Marshals, Pink Brick

 - Anti-Gay Bullying